patleeman/patricklee.nyc/blog/20241004_task_oriented_dialog_systems.md

 # Conclusion

 So this is what I understand of the current state of the world from my very limited point of view as a web developer trying to figure out how to incorporate LLMs into an existing product.

-TOD systems and function calling are both tools that leverage LLMs, but each comes with distinct trade-offs.
+I would love to learn more about Task Oriented Dialog systems and get a better sense of the environment in which they exist.
+Please reach out!
+I'd love to hear from you if you've worked on systems like this before.

 # Other Resources